June 29, 2025 - 4 min read

 Before moving we need to check that everything will work.

-1. Check Backups are Supported
+1. Check Backups are Available

-3. Create FediHost Account
+2. Create a FediHost Account

-A few days before moving day you will need to create a FediHost account and add payment details for your new instance.
+Create a FediHost account and add payment details for your new instance.
 Skip the step where you choose the domain so that your service remains in the "Setup Needed" state.

-Make sure that you use the same email address to create your FediHost account as you have been emailing support with so we know who you are.
+Use the same email address to create your FediHost account as you have been emailing support with so we know who you are.

 4. Prepare Domain For Moving Day